Partner sourcing

 What must be true before partner selection begins

-The validated commercial model
+The validated business model

 Validated against core criteria, not assumed